RTLer/bladeMacro/README.md

           return 'testing ' . $arg1 . ' ' . $arg2 . ' ' . $arg3 . ' ' . $arg4;
       });
 ```
+*it can contains php code in return string

 and in view use it like this (macroName(arg1, arg2, ...)):
 ```php